jbikeler/godot-string-tags/README.md

 ## Thank You

 I am by no means an expert dev.
-There might much better ways to approach tags, but this system worked great for me in my projects and I hope it can help you to.
+There might much better ways to approach tags, but this system worked great for me in my projects and I hope it can help you too.

-**Disclaimer**
+**--Disclaimer--**

 I wrote some if this addon with Claude.
-I do my best to use AI sparingly and personally I like the challenge of solving problems with code, but sometimes I hit a roadblock and my skills don't cut it.
+I do my best to use AI sparingly, and personally I like the challenge of solving problems with code, but sometimes I hit a roadblock and my skills don't cut it.
 I understand if this dissapoints you, but know I plan to use AI less and less as my skills grow OR we find a better way to make AI more sustainable and use ethical/transparent training practices :P